freeCodeCamp/freeCodeCamp/curriculum/challenges/english/15-javascript-algorithms-and-data-structures-22/learn-localstorage-by-building-a-todo/64ec9c55fdeef78bacd2fc3b.md

 Instead of clearing the input fields one by one, you can create a function where you clear them, then call that function whenever you want to clear them again.

-Use arrow syntax to create a `reset` function and set it to an curly braces.
+Use arrow syntax to create a `reset` function and set it to a pair of curly braces.

 # --hints--